 - Non-nucleoside reverse transcriptase inhibitors (NNRTIs).
 NNRTIs disable a protein needed by HIV to make copies of itself.
 Examples include efavirenz (Sustiva), etravirine (Intelence) and nevirapine (Viramune).

-- Nucleoside reverse transcriptase inhibitors (NRTIs).
+- Nucleoside or nucleotide reverse transcriptase inhibitors (NRTIs).
 NRTIs are faulty versions of building blocks that HIV needs to make copies of itself.
-Examples include Abacavir (Ziagen), and the combination drugs emtricitabine and tenofovir (Truvada), and lamivudine and zidovudine (Combivir).
+Examples include Abacavir (Ziagen), and the combination drugs emtricitabine-tenofovir (Truvada), and lamivudine-zidovudine (Combivir).

 - Protease inhibitors (PIs).
 PIs disable protease, another protein that HIV needs to make copies of itself.
-Examples include atazanavir (Reyataz), darunavir (Prezista), fosamprenavir (Lexiva) and ritonavir (Norvir).
+Examples include atazanavir (Reyataz), darunavir (Prezista), fosamprenavir (Lexiva) and indinavir (Crixivan).

 - Entry or fusion inhibitors.
 These drugs block HIV's entry into CD4 cells.
 Examples include enfuvirtide (Fuzeon) and maraviroc (Selzentry).

 - Integrase inhibitors.
-Raltegravir (Isentress) works by disabling integrase, a protein that HIV uses to insert its genetic material into CD4 cells.
+These drugs work by disabling integrase, a protein that HIV uses to insert its genetic material into CD4 cells.
+Examples include raltegravir (Isentress), elvitegravir (Vitekta) and dolutegravir (Tivicay).

 When to start treatment